Ordnance Handling aboard USS America (LHA 6)

-250114-N-WJ234-1196 SASEBO BAY, Japan (Jan.
-14, 2025) Aviation Ordnanceman 3rd Class Shakeem Williams, from Albany, Georgia, assigned to the forward-deployed amphibious assault ship USS America (LHA 6), transports ordnance in the ship’s hangar bay, Jan.
-14. America, lead ship of the America Amphibious Ready Group, is operating in the U.S. 7th Fleet area of operations.
+250121-N-TW227-1019 PHILIPPINE SEA (Jan.
+21, 2025) Sailors onboard the forward-deployed amphibious assault ship USS America (LHA 6) load ordnance on an MH-60S Seahawk from Helicopter Sea Combat Squadron (HSC) 25 while conducting routine operations in the Philippine Sea, Jan.
+21. America, lead ship of the America Amphibious Ready Group, is operating in the U.S. 7th Fleet area of operations.
 U.S. 7th Fleet is the U.S. Navy’s largest forward-deployed numbered fleet, and routinely interacts and operates with allies and partners in preserving a free and open Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist Seaman Sam McNeely)
+(U.S. Navy photo by Mass Communication Specialist Seaman Kenneth Melseth)

 |Date Taken: